S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/rm.rst

 IntervalUnits
 -------------
-Used to state that if units are defined on a DvInterval based PCM then the units must have both a name and a URI.
+Used to state that if units are defined on a XdInterval based PCM then the units must have both a name and a URI.

 ------------
-Example CCDs
+Example DMs
 ------------

-Please check the `S3Model website documents <http://S3Model.org/documents.html>`_ section as well as the `CCD Library <http://www.ccdgen.com/ccdlib/>`_ on the CCD-Gen.
+Please check the `S3Model website documents <http://S3Model.org/documents.html>`_ section as well as the `DM Library <http://www.DMgen.com/DMlib/>`_ on the DM-Gen.